 GET IN TOUCH!

-This is our first time offering of this grant, and the intent is for it to be iterative in design, evolving based on the experience of applicants, residents, and organizations.
-If you have questions or feedback you would like to provide, please email Rozsa Foundation Executive Director Simon Mallett at email@example.com.
+The intent is for this grant to be iterative in design, evolving based on the experience of applicants, residents, and organizations.
+If you have questions or feedback you would like to provide, please email Rozsa Foundation Grants Manager Ayla Stephen.

 We strongly encourage potential applicants to discuss their proposal with Rozsa Foundation staff prior to application to ensure program fit and maximize the chance of success.
 For further information on this or any other of the Rozsa Foundation's Granting Streams, please email Grants Manager Ayla Stephen.

 Learn more about organization eligibility on our main Rozsa Foundation Grants page.